bob-gray/solv/README.md

 1. Run `npm install -g grunt-cli` to install grunt command line interface
 2. Run `npm install` to install test dependencies

-Once set up is complete, run `grunt test` to execute test in PhantomJS.
+Once set up is complete run `grunt test` to execute tests in PhantomJS.

-See the Gruntfile more test options including running test and lint on file change.
+*See the Gruntfile for more test options including running tests and lint on file change.*

 ###Browser

 **Set up**

+1. Run `npm install -g bower` to install bower
-1. Run `bower install jasmine requirejs` to install test dependencies
+2. Run `bower install` to install test dependencies

-Open `tests/index.html` in the browser of your choice.
+Once set up is complete open `tests/index.html` in the browser of your choice.